The Ultimate Guide to Shenandoah National Park Weddings + Elopements

 • Throwing rice, petals, confetti, or any other materials of any kind is strictly prohibited.

-• Music, setup, or decorations of any kind are not authorized (except with permits at an amphitheater or at a location approved by the DNC).
-Audio devices are not permitted at any time.
+• Music, setup, chairs, or decorations of any kind are not authorized (except with permits at an amphitheater or through an arrangement with the DNC).
 Non-amplified music must be approved.

 • The maximum number of participants for weddings and ceremonies held within park boundaries is limited to 100.
 Please be advised the amphitheater chosen for the wedding or ceremony will dictate the maximum number of participants based on the seating capacity of the facility.